 Across the country, facial recognition technology is being quietly acquired and used by government agencies of all sizes.
 More than half of all adults in the United States are in at least one database used for facial recognition, according to an estimate from the Center on Privacy & Technology at Georgetown Law.
 The full extent of police departments and agencies accessing or using the technology remains unknown.

-MuckRock and Open the Government want to change that.
+Open the Government and MuckRock want to change that.

 We have sent dozens of FOIA requests to police departments to learn more about their acquisition of the technology.
 But we believe this is a team effort, one that requires community action and interest.
 That’s why we’re trying to make it easier for individuals to learn more and contribute to our project, Police Surveillance: Facial Recognition Use in Your Backyard, to track and investigate the proliferation of this technology.